 Every year, the government-appointed Board of Trustees releases a report on the financial outlook for the Social Security and Medicare Trust Funds.
 The Trustees released the 2019 Trustees Report on April 22, 2019.
 It reported:

-- The year when the combined trust fund reserves are projected to become depleted, if Congress does not act before then, is 2034 – the same as projected last year.
-At that time, there will be sufficient income coming in to pay 79 percent of scheduled benefits.
+- The year when the combined trust fund reserves are projected to become depleted, if Congress does not act before then, is 2035– one year later than projected last year.
+At that time, there will be sufficient income coming in to pay 80 percent of scheduled benefits.

-- The projected actuarial deficit over the 75-year long-range period is 2.84 percent of taxable payroll – slightly larger than the 2.83 percent projected in last year's report.
+- The projected actuarial deficit over the 75-year long-range period is 2.78 percent of taxable payroll – lower than the 2.84 percent projected in last year's report.

-- The total annual cost of the program is projected to exceed total annual income in 2018 for the first time since 1982, and remain higher throughout the 75-year projection period.
-As a result, asset reserves are expected to decline during 2018.
+- The total annual cost of the program is projected to exceed total annual income, for the first time since 1982, in 2020 and remain higher throughout the 75-year projection period.
+As a result, asset reserves are expected to decline during 2020.
 Social Security’s cost has exceeded its non-interest income since 2010.